FabriceSalvaire/french-keyboard-map/README.md

 * symbol characters are grouped by usage : |& #% !? -+ =* $@ ~^ /\ .: ,;
 * _ is mapped on Shift+Space

+## Setup

+* print the PDF on a A4 sheet sticker, label are more duable with a plastified transparent layer
+* look **install** shell script to setup X11

 ## Layout

 `Key = No Modifier [Shift] [AltGr]`